 The paramedics began working on getting some fluids into me.
 I sat and drank almost a gallon of water in about 15 minutes, and felt better almost straight away.
 I was given another gallon of water, and told to keep drinking continuously.
 I was told not to fly again that day, and we were rebooked on another flight the next morning.
 A hotel was found for us for the night, and I was able to hydrate myself properly before our next flight.
 My milk was definitely affected by the lack of fluids; Gray struggled to eat until later that night when I could feel my supply start to return to normal.

 Now when I fly, I don’t rely on being able to ask for water on the plane; once we are through security, I buy at least one bottle of water for every hour of the trip (yep, I’ve gotten on board with 10 bottles of water before!) and keep track of how much I’m drinking at all times.
 I also rarely drink alcohol on a plane, and try to snack on foods high in water content.
 I am no longer breastfeeding Gray, but one day I might be a breastfeeding mother again, and now I know just how important it is to stay hydrated when flying.

-What tips do you have for staying hydrated while flying?
+What tips do you have for staying hydrated when flying while breastfeeding?
 Let me know in the comments below.